mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/iot_pipeline/index.md

 #include /mesosphere/dcos/include/tutorial-disclaimer.tmpl

-This tutorial demonstrates how you can build a complete load-balanced data pipeline on DC/OS in about 15 minutes!
+This tutorial demonstrates how you can build a complete, load-balanced data pipeline on DC/OS&trade; in about 15 minutes!

 # Overview

-In this tutorial you will install and deploy a containerized Ruby on Rails app named Tweeter.
+In this tutorial you will install and deploy a containerized Ruby on Rails&reg; app named Tweeter.
 Tweeter is an app similar to Twitter that you can use to post 140-character messages to the internet.
-Then, you use Zeppelin to perform real-time analytics on the data created by Tweeter.
+Then, you use Zeppelin&trade; to perform real-time analytics on the data created by Tweeter.

 You will learn: